S-Caruso/HTML-FOUNDATIONS/README.md

 **Cascading**<br>
 In web development this word refers to **how styles are applied to HTML elements**; a top-down definition of styles where newer styles override previous styles.<br>
 CSS rules can be defined in multiple places (inline styles, internal stylesheets, and external stylesheets) so the term “cascading” highlights how CSS applies a hierarchy of rules, where certain rules take precedence over others based on defined principles.

+**CSS Cascading order precedence** from highest priority to lowest one:

+**Inline CSS >  Internal CSS > External CSS > Browser Default/User Styles**

+**Style sheet language**<br>
+It's a computer language that **describes the appearance and layout** of a web page written in HTML.
+It contains the style rules that determine how elements on the page should be displayed.